BoilerplateHQ/.github/profile/README.md

 * **FAQs**: Check out [our FAQs](https://boilerplatehq.com/#faq) for quick answers to common questions.

 ## 🍿 Fun Facts
-Did you know our founder was once bitten by a shark?
+Did you know that Till, the creator, was once bitten by a shark?
 Yes, you read that correctly — a shark (albeit a tiny one)!
 It's safe to say we're no strangers to navigating treacherous waters, both in the ocean and in software development.

 ## Join Us